fullstackfusions/MyProjects/RoadMaps/Data_Engineer/Data_Engineer_roadmap.md

 2. **AI/ML Workflows**: feature stores, automated retraining, vector search.
 3. **Observability & Governance**: proactive quality checks and lineage.
 4. **Cross-Functional Leadership**: translating data needs into business impact.

-Follow this roadmap—build the suggested projects, master the tools, and evolve your role—so you emerge not just as an intermediate Data Engineer, but as a true data platform leader.
-Good luck, and happy building!